|Musharraf has been a key ally of George Bush and his ‘war on terror’ [File: EPA]|

 The referendum was boycotted by opposition parties claiming that the vote was rigged.
 They then virtually paralysed the national legislature for over a year.

-Musharraf has said he will stand down as president if he ever loses popular support in Pakistan.
+Musharraf has previously said he would stand down as president if he ever lost popular support in Pakistan.

 Despite protests from lawyers supportive of the chief justice, the legal challenges by his political opponents and the unrest in Waziristan and other northwest provinces, he maintains he still has popular support.